Kewoye Latrine Project, Phase 2 – Senegal

 Week 4: Continue construction & monitoring, as well as conduct hygiene workshops.

 Several meetings will be held with the women’s group and others from the community regarding sanitation and the importance of washing hands after using the latrine.

 At least 60 people will benefit from 10 latrines in 10 different compounds.
 Additional people who frequently visit the target compounds will also benefit.

 Peace Corps Volunteer Directing Project

-This project is another move toward full compliance for proper sanitation in the community, an essential element in the eradication of disease.
+This project is another move toward full compliance with proper sanitation in the community, an essential element in the eradication of the disease.